Sharon Osbourne says Kanye West "fucked with the wrong Jew this time"

 Now, the Prince Of Darkness’ wife and manager has chimed in with her thoughts on the debacle, telling TMZ: “Kanye fucked with the wrong Jew this time.”

-Sharon, who was raised as Jewish, says that Ozzy typically doesn’t refuse to clear samples – but in West’s case, he had “special fucking occasion to say no”.
+Sharon, who was raised as Jewish, said that Ozzy typically doesn’t refuse to clear samples – but in West’s case, he had “special fucking occasion to say no”.

-Sharon went on to brand West as a “disrespectful antisemite”, saying that these days he “represents hate”.
+She went on to brand West as a “disrespectful anti-Semite”, saying that these days he “represents hate”.
 The Osbournes have also reportedly sent off a cease and desist to West.
 She added: “The motherfucker’s a pig.”

 West was first accused of anti-Semitism in October 2022 following a series of posts on both Twitter and Instagram, which saw his accounts on both social media sites suspended.